karlhumma/opentelemetry-playground/README.md

 ## Features

-- **YAML Editor**: Monaco-based editor with syntax highlighting and error markers
 - **Pipeline Visualization**: Interactive flow diagram showing receivers → processors → exporters
 - **Real-time Validation**: Instant feedback on configuration errors and warnings
 - **Error Highlighting**: Click on errors to jump to the relevant line in the editor